 As mentioned before, the modern trend is a preference toward new warehouse builds vs refurbishment of old/existing ones.
-This is often because companies can choose the placement of their buildings, build in proper power outlets, have the layout they want, and design access routes that make it easy for trucks and employees to come in and out.
-Additionally, they can choose to utilize the standard warehouse dimensions that work best for their businesses’ needs.
+This is often because companies can choose building sizes, the placement of their buildings, build in proper power outlets, have the layout they want, and design access routes that make it easy for trucks and employees to come in and out.
+Additionally, they can choose to utilize the standard warehouse dimensions that work best for their businesses' needs.
 From 2000 to 2012 alone, over 3 billion square feet of warehouse area was built into our national landscape.

 Warehouse Space Planning

 The average warehouse size might be more than 50,000 square feet, but what does this mean for your unique business needs?
-Whether or not you need all that space depends on your operations and storage capacity requirements.
+Whether or not you need all that workspace depends on your operations and storage capacity requirements.
 Below, we break down how to calculate that, as well as provide tips on how to maximize it.